-The Purchasing Department buys all materials and services for the College, including all construction and maintenance services.
+The Procurement Department buys all materials and services for the College, including all construction and maintenance services.
 However, the Board of Trustees has sole responsibility for approval of all purchases and contracts for the District.

 The Bookstore staff purchases textbooks, student supplies and promotional materials.